-The rise in privacy concerns, and the resulting laws and regulations, have made office records storage a top priority for every company.
+The rise in privacy concerns, and the resulting laws and regulations, have made office record storage a top priority for every company.
 One small misstep can snowball, putting the entire company in jeopardy.

-While it is obligatory and advantageous to keep your company records well-documented and available for everyday use, retaining records beyond their usefulness can expose businesses to litigation risks or data breaches.
+While it is obligatory and advantageous to keep your company records well-documented and available for everyday use, retaining these records beyond their usefulness can expose businesses to litigation risks or data breaches.

 In the world of records storage, you’re always walking a fine line between retaining the wrong information and destroying required documents.
 The solution to this problem is beyond the scope of just this article.
 However, there are records management services all across the country that have expertise in this very delicate matter.

 What Is a Business Record?

 A business record is defined as information that is stored for a set period of time for regulatory, business, or legal workings.

 Typically, you should keep any tax records for 6 years after filing.
 Although the IRS maintains that you keep your supporting tax records for 7 years.

 Other business records, including client information, employee records, and financial documents, should all be kept in secure storage that is accessible only when you need them.
 The next step is properly destroying these records when they expire.
-Utilizing a regular shredding schedule for old and unneeded records is crucial to keeping this information protected.
+Utilizing a regular shredding schedule for old and unneeded records is crucial to keep this information protected.

 Off-Site Document Storage Explained

 For a space-saving solution for records management, off-site file storage services may be the answer for your business.
 A climate-controlled facility with 24 hour surveillance stores your files.
 Thus, creating a safe and sustainable environment for your papers.

 Off site storage saves precious real-estate in the workplace.
 The extra space can increase productivity while your files are kept secure.
 You can even request on-demand retrieval services to have your files delivered to you when you need them.

 Methods of Destroying Records Properly